|

 The rest of my family were all immensely academic and I was dyslexic, which made life tricky.
 It also made my early ambition to be a writer seem impossible.
 But my grandmother, Catherine Wright, who had had a series of novels published by Hutchinson in the 1920s and 1930s, encouraged me to believe in myself.

 Eventually my early ambition returned and I left publishing to try to write.
 Six historical novels were published in various editions before I found my natural home in crime fiction.
 My first, lighthearted, series featured part-time civil servant and romantic novelist Willow King.
 But with every novel in that series, I did more research into real crime and came to realise that I wanted to work on grittier stuff.
-This photograph, taken by my cousin Quintin Wright, has me at my most serious.
+This photograph, taken in Tallinn, Estonia, in 2012 sees me talking to Jason Goodwin about my Trish Maguire novels.

 |